jenniesf/Daily-Coding-Challenges/README.md

-# Daily-Coding-Challenges
+# ⭐ Daily-Coding-Challenges

-I created this repository as a way to track my daily progress on Codewars.com and share my solutions with others.
+A repository filled with Codewar.com challenges.
+I created this as a way to track my daily progress and share my solutions with others.

 <strong>Tech used:</strong>
 Javascript